ciropinto1982/Spectral-fitting-with-SPEX/SPEX-physical-grid-scan/README.md

 2) SPEX_ciez_grid_fast_input.sh is built on SPEX's model CIE (emission lines from collisionally-ionised plasma).

-3) SPEX's model PION (emission and absorption lines from photo-ionised plasma) is yet to be uploaded.
+3) SPEX_pion_grid_fast_input directory has several modules to build SPEX's model PION (emission/absorption lines from photo-ionised plasma).

 4) SPEX's model HOT (absorption lines from collisionally-ionised plasma) is yet to be uploaded.